sithmel/spacetree/README.md

 - size O(1)

 ## Why use this and not other Quadtree implementations?
-- This is extensible: you can define you own shapes
+- This is extensible: you can define your own shapes
 - Very small footprint and no dependencies
 - It is thouroughly tested
 - It has a compact API, it does one thing well and fast